 Harvard Business Services, Inc. was formed on March 2, 1981 by its chairman, Richard H. Bell, II.
 Prior to forming Harvard Business Services, Inc., Rick was the business manager for The Company Corporation, one of the largest Delaware Registered Agent firms at that time.

 When Rick started Harvard, the market demand existed strictly in the United States; all the major market channels were already occupied and divided by three deeply entrenched competitors.
-Nevertheless, Harvard Business Services, Inc. not only survived but thrived in the market by efficiently serving its customers, getting to know them and ascertaining what they needed.
-Harvard understands the incorporating process and how to use it, and we're happy to help you understand it in detail.
+Nevertheless, Harvard not only survived but thrived in the market by efficiently serving its customers, getting to know them and ascertaining what they needed.
+We understand the incorporating process and how to use it, and we're happy to help you understand it in detail.

 IncWare has now become its own proprietary, web-based application housed in a custom SQL database that drives our new and improved extranet website, Delawareinc.com.
 The new and improved site allows Harvard's customers to conduct online procedures previously only accesible via phone or fax; they can place orders, pay Franchise Taxes and pay Registered Agent Fees, among other things.
 This exciting new website, customer database and work management system will ensure Harvard's continued reign at the forefront of technology in the industry.

-Once Harvard Business Services, Inc.'s foothold had been established in the United States in 1990, Harvard expanded into the international markets.
-First, Harvard developed a network of representatives in Western Europe.
+Once our foothold had been established in the United States in 1990, we expanded into the international markets.
+First, we developed a network of representatives in Western Europe.
 Harvard had especially strong ties to Switzerland, Italy, Germany, Belgium, The Netherlands and England by the end of 1993.
-In 1994, Harvard gained strong representatives in Estonia, Latvia, Russia, Belarus, Ukraine and Slovenia.
+In 1994, we gained strong representatives in Estonia, Latvia, Russia, Belarus, Ukraine and Slovenia.